 If you live in a metropolitan area, there’s a good chance you take mass transit to or from work.
 If you use mass transit for work and you are enrolled in a pre-tax Commuter Benefits Plan (CBP) through your place of employment, you’ll want to be aware of what you can (and can’t) purchase with your CBP funds.

-For those of who you are new to CBPs, check out the starter FAQs below.
+If you’re new to CBPs, check out the starter FAQs below.
 They will give you a basic lay of the land on CBPs before jumping into what is eligible under mass transit.
 More experienced folks can skip down to the section What is eligible under Mass Transit?

 Starter FAQs: CBPs and Mass Transit